 As described above, MDE used as endpoints a median concentration of 14 MPN per 100 ml and a 90th percentile concentration of 49 MPN per 100 ml.
-Separate TMDLs were developed for each restricted shellfish area of the West River Basin based on these two endpoints.
+Separate TMDLs were developed for each restricted shellfish area of the Magothy River Basin based on these two endpoints.
+No TMDL was developed for Deep Creek as it is currently attaining the applicable criteria.
 The TMDLs and allocations are presented as mass loading rates of counts per day.
 Expressing TMDLs as daily mass loading rates is consistent with Federal regulations at 40 CFR § 130.2(i), which state that TMDLs can be expressed in terms of either mass per time, toxicity, or other appropriate measure.

 EPA regulations at 40 CFR § 130.2(i) state that the total allowable load shall be the sum of individual WLAs for point sources, and LAs for nonpoint sources, and natural background concentrations.
-The TMDLs for fecal coliform for the West River Basin are consistent with 40 CFR § 130.2(i) because the total loads provided by MDE equal the sum of the individual WLAs for point sources and the land-based LAs for nonpoint sources.
+The TMDLs for fecal coliform for the Magothy River Basin are consistent with 40 CFR § 130.2(i) because the total loads provided by MDE equal the sum of the individual WLAs for point sources and the land-based LAs for nonpoint sources.
 Pursuant to 40 CFR § 130.6 and § 130.7(d)(2), these TMDLs and the supporting documentation should be incorporated into Maryland's current water quality management plan.
 See Tables 1 and 2 for a summary of allowable loads.